DaveBackus/Data_Bootcamp_Book/py-fun1.md

 (If you don't recall how to open a new file in Spyder, see the previous chapter.)

-To run this code, we need to save the file we copied it into.
-In Spyder's editor, click on File in the upper left corner and choose Save.
-To set the file name (the default `Untitled0.py` isn't all that informative), we choose Save As and pick a file name we prefer.
+To run this code, we need to save it in a file.
+In Spyder's editor, click on "File" in the upper left corner and choose "Save.""
+To set the file name (the default `Untitled0.py` isn't all that informative), we choose "Save as" and pick a file name we prefer.
 With, of course, the extension py.
 Once we've done this, we can run the file in Spyder by clicking on the green arrow at the top of the editor window.

 The first three lines produce no output.
 The last one produces the output `c =  something` in the IPython console.